MalloZup/tentarro/README.md

-# TENTARRO
+# Tentarro

-Tentarro will perform some basic sanity check about a github repo.

-The first release will check on pinging authors from a github repo to remove already merged branches.
+tentarro make things on github.
 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed